June 25, 2016

 Song: Heart Don’t Lie

-“Dream Man” (10/10/92) – Matt has to figure out how to tell Tiffani he doesn’t like her new song while Sly tries to make himself to Jenny’s dream man.
+“Dream Man” (10/10/92) – Matt must figure out how to tell Tiffani he doesn’t like her new song while Sly tries to make himself to Jenny’s dream man.

 “Friends First” (10/17/92) – A man comes between Jenny and Tiffani just as a big audition comes up.